eleanor-clifford/ellie.clifford.lol/blog/0021-taking-back-control-5/index.md

 > constituted not by an inability to get pleasure so much as it is by an inability to do anything else *except* pursue pleasure.
-There is a sense that 'something is missing' -- but no appreciation that this mysterious, missing enjoyment can only be accessed *beyond* the pleasure principle.
+There is a sense that 'something is missing'---but no appreciation that this mysterious, missing enjoyment can only be accessed *beyond* the pleasure principle.

 But while Fisher's thesis that depressive hedonia is primarily caused by a rampantly individualistic, consumerist, fatalistic and yet ironically detached society is still true, today's enablers of depressive hedonia are far more sophisticated in their attention theft than the "Playstation, all-night TV and marijuana" of 2008.
-Modern attention-stealing mechanisms can learn -- and they do so effectively -- to do whatever maximises "engagement", leaving you bored but still paying attention, unable to leave without missing out on what everyone else is seeing, placated but never satisfied.
+Modern attention-stealing mechanisms can learn---and they do so effectively---to do whatever maximises "engagement", leaving you bored but still paying attention, unable to leave without missing out on what everyone else is seeing, placated but never satisfied.